shubhamshelke29/unified_proj/README.md

-TechFarm hub
+Farm Techub

-Tech Farm hub is a web application designed to facilitate farmers and users in accessing agricultural information and government schemes seamlessly.
-This repository contains the source code for the TechFarm hub project.
+Farm Techub is a web application designed to facilitate farmers and users in accessing agricultural information and government schemes seamlessly.
+This repository contains the source code for the Farm Techub project.

 Project Overview